There are three ways you can add an investment to your Investment Library. You can:

 Some fields aren’t relevant for certain types of investment.
 For example, the 'Sector' field isn’t relevant for a model portfolio and the 'DFM / DIM Charge' field isn’t going to be relevant for a fund.

 Likewise, some of the fields have been included as an either / or.
-For example, although we provide the facility to include the 'Annual Management Charge', the 'Total Expense Ratio' and the 'Ongoing Charges Fee' for a particular investment, these are all variations on the same theme (i.e. the ongoing charge of an investment) and it is most likely that only one of these will actually be quoted for a particular investment.
+For example, although we provide the facility to include the 'Annual Management Charge', the 'Total Expense Ratio' and the 'Ongoing Charges Figure' for a particular investment, these are all variations on the same theme (i.e. the ongoing charge of an investment) and it is most likely that only one of these will actually be quoted for a particular investment.

 If a field isn’t relevant or isn’t required, just leave it blank.
 Moreover, empty fields won’t be included in the investment strategy table that’s automatically inserted in your report, thereby saving you the time and hassle involved in reformatting it to remove any empty / irrelevant columns.